pytchlang/pytch-tutorials/catch-apple/tutorial.md

 If you run this code, the apple should fall down the stage, and stop at the bottom.

+The `while` here might look different to when we used `while True` to mean "forever", but it's really just different ways of using the same thing.
+When we want something to happen forever, the `True` in `while True` acts as a test which always passes, so the indented code keeps running again and again forever.

 ## Catch the apple in the bowl

 Finally, we want to let the player catch the apple.
 Each time the